OWASP/www-policy/operational/events.md

 Events can be run in many different ways, but to enable the proper functioning of expenses, budgets, and sponsorships, we categorize event organizers into two groups:
 - Event Leaders, who must be OWASP members
-- Organizers and volunteers, who don’t need to be OWASP members.
+- Organizers and volunteers who don’t need to be OWASP members.

-We recognize that all successful events rely on the generous donation of time and resources from many leaders, organizers and volunteers.
+We recognize that all successful events rely on the generous donation of time and resources from many leaders, organizers, and volunteers.

 ### Leadership

-Event leaders are OWASP leaders, with all that entails - a free owasp.org email, ability to claim expenses, and submit budgets.
+Event leaders are OWASP leaders, with all that entails - a free owasp.org email, ability to claim expenses and submit budgets.
 Events must have at least two (2) and up to five (5) leaders.
 Leaders must be OWASP members to allow the use of the expenses policy and setting and using the event budget.
-Leadership is conferred after a successful event application process, and once granted, the event’s owasp.org page should have the list of active leaders in the event's website in the leaders.md file.
+Leadership is conferred after a successful event application process, and once granted, the event’s owasp.org page should have the list of active leaders in the event's website on the leaders.md file.

 Leaders are responsible and accountable for planning the event, drawing up and meeting the budget, and ensuring that the event is profitable.
-Leaders are likely to contribute well in excess of 40 hours organizing an event (usually far, far more), and perform hundreds of tasks, which is why they are considered OWASP Leaders, just like Chapter and Project Leaders.
+Leaders are likely to contribute well in excess of 40 hours organizing an event (usually far, far more) and perform hundreds of tasks, which is why they are considered OWASP Leaders, just like Chapter and Project Leaders.

 Some of those responsibilities include:

-- Ensure events are conducted in a manner consistent with the OWASP Mission, Principles and [Code of Conduct](/www-policy/operational/code-of-conduct)
+- Ensure events are conducted in a manner consistent with the OWASP Mission, Principles, and [Code of Conduct](/www-policy/operational/code-of-conduct)
 - Comply with the OWASP Foundation [Privacy Policy](/www-policy/operational/privacy) and ensure that personal information is collected and stored in compliance with local laws and regulations like GDPR.
 - All event management logistics, budget management, website content, promotional items, site selection, catering, and venue
 - Manage facility space allocation and programming layout